nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 Task manager shows an error message <br>
   Use case resumes at step 2

-3b.
-The task name is empty.

-> 3b1.
-Task manager shows an error message <br>
-  Use case resumes at step 2

 #### Use case: Search for existing task

 **MSS**

-1. User requests to search for a task
+1. User requests to search for a task in the command line with search parameters.
-2. Task manager shows dialogue box for users to enter search parameters.
-3. Task shows up in list.<br>
+2. Requested task shows up in list.<br>
 Use case ends.

 **Extensions**

 3a.
-The tasks is not in list
+The task is not in list

 > 3a1.
 Task manager shows an error message <br>
   Use case resumes at step 2